By Zoe Campbell, Head of Long-Haul Tours at Halsbury Travel

 The iconic Brooklyn Bridge links the boroughs of Manhattan and Brooklyn.
 It was opened on 24th May 1883, making it 11 years older than Tower Bridge in London.

-I would definitely recommend taking the time to walk along the Brooklyn Bridge on your school trip to New York, just as Sha Tin College did.
+I would definitely recommend taking the time to walk along the Brooklyn Bridge, just as Sha Tin College did.
 It will give you the opportunity to see the city from a different perspective and offers some great photo opportunities.

 The Empire State Building took just 13 months to build